ViniciusAnjos96/FTIR-DataAnalysis/README.md

 RESEARCH BACKGROUND
 =====================
-This code is part of a Ph.D. research project conducted at the Laboratory of Biophotonics, at Nuclear and Energy Research Institute (IPEN-CNEN), University of São Paulo), focusing on the use of spectroscopic and computational tools for the characterization of biological samples.
+This code is part of a Ph.D. research project conducted at the Laboratory of Biophotonics, at Nuclear and Energy Research Institute (IPEN-CNEN), University of São Paulo, focusing on the use of spectroscopic and computational tools for the characterization of biological samples.

+PhD Student - Vinicius Pereira dos Anjos
+PhD Advisor - Prof. Dr. Denise Maria Zezell

 Learn more about the lab: https://biophotonics.my.canva.site/
 """